near/NEPs/specs/NetworkSpec/RoutingTableExchangeAlgorithm.md

 [Routing Table](NetworkSpec.md#Routing Table).

 ## Step 3 - 10
-On odd steps peer `B` sends message to peer `A`, which Ibf of size `2^(step+7)`.
+On odd steps peer `B` sends message to peer `A`, with Ibf of size `2^(step+7)`.
-On event steps, peer `A` does it.
+On even steps, peer `A` does it.
-- Case 1 - if we were unable to find all edges we continue to the next step
+- Case 1 - if we were unable to find all edges we continue to the next step.
 - Case 2 - otherwise, we know what the set difference is.
 We compute the set of hashes of edges given node knows about, and doesn't know about.
-Current peer sends to the other peer the edges he knows about, and asks about edges, based on hashes, he doesn't know about the other peer.
+Current peer sends to the other peer the edges it knows about, and asks about edges, based on hashes, it doesn't know about the other peer.
 The other peer sends the response, and the routing table exchange ends.

 ## Step 11